adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### Efficiency

-Tooling for automatically improving the efficiency of cloud resources usage, to minimize cost without compromizing reliability, and manage charge-back for multi-tenant clusters.
+Tooling for automatically improving the efficiency of cloud resources usage, minimizing cost without compromising reliability, and managing charge-back for multi-tenant clusters.
 This includes:

 * Dashboards for efficiency and cost reporting
 * Tools for cost chargeback